Mom speaks out after daughter suspended for filming teacher using racial slur

 Mom speaks out after daughter was suspended for filming teacher using racial slur

-The mother of a Missouri high school student suspended for recording a teacher using a racial slut in class has defended her daughter’s actions.
+The mother of a Missouri high school student suspended for recording a teacher using a racial slur in class has defended her daughter’s actions.

 An unnamed geometry teacher was suspended and then resigned after a video shot by student Mary Walton at Glendale High School in Springfield emerged.